EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 <img src="GV_cat_bed.png" alt="GV view of categorical bed in collapsed or expanded mode" width="80%">

-When a `+` is displazed ast the top-right of the track it means that some information may be hidded due to space restrictions.
+When a `+` is displayed at the top-right of the track it means that some information may be hidded due to space restrictions.

 ##### 3D contact arches